pantheon-systems/documentation/source/docs/articles/wordpress/wordpress-faq.md

 ### Can I import an existing site?

 Yes.
-Please see [Importing a WordPress Site](/docs/articles/wordpress/importing-a-wordpress-site) for step-by-step instructions.
+Please see [Migrate Sites to Pantheon](/docs/articles/sites/migrate) for step-by-step instructions.

 ### How do I configure wp-config?